adlnet/xAPI-Spec/xAPI-Communication.md

 __Note:__ There is no requirement that Statement batches using the mime/multipart format contain attachments.

-###### Client Requirements
+###### Learning Record Producer Requirements

-* The Client MAY send Statements with attachments as described above.
+* A Learning Record Producer MAY send Statements with attachments as described above.
-* The Client MAY send multiple Statements where some or all have attachments if using "POST".
+* A Learning Record Producer MAY send multiple Statements where some or all have attachments if using "POST".
-* The Client MAY send batches of type "application/json" where every attachment Object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format.
+* A Learning Record Producer MAY send batches of type "application/json" where every attachment Object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format.
-* The Client SHOULD use SHA-256, SHA-384, or SHA-512  to populate the "sha2" property.
+* A Learning Record Producer SHOULD use SHA-256, SHA-384, or SHA-512  to populate the "sha2" property.

 ###### File URL
-The File URL is intended to provide a location from which the LRS or another system can retrieve the attachment.
+The File URL is intended to provide a location from which the attachment can be received.
 There are, however, no requirements for the owner of the attachment to make the attachment data available at the location indefinitely or to make the attachment publically available without security restrictions.
-When determining attachment hosting arrangements, designers of systems that will send Statements using the "fileUrl" property are encouraged to consider the needs of end recipient(s) of the Statement especially if the attachment content is not included with the Statement.
+When determining attachment hosting arrangements, those creating Statements using the "fileUrl" property are encouraged to consider the needs of end recipient(s) of the Statement especially if the attachment content is not included with the Statement.

 * The attachment data SHOULD be retrievable at the URL indicated by the fileUrl.
 * The owner of the attachment MAY stop providing the attachment data at this IRL at any time.
-* Security restrictions MAY be applied to clients attempting to access the attachment data at this IRL.
+* Security restrictions MAY be applied to those attempting to access the attachment data at this IRL.

 The period of time an attachment is made available for, and the security restrictions applied to hosted attachments, are out of scope of this specification.